jaykang920/x2clr/README.md

 Documentation
 -------------

-[x2clr wiki](https://github.com/jaykang920/x2clr/wiki) can be a simple start point to learn how x2clr applications are organized.
+[x2clr wiki](https://github.com/jaykang920/x2clr/wiki) can be a good start point to learn how x2clr applications are organized.

 License
 -------